BreMarotta/BreMarotta/README.md

 ### Hi there 👋

-### My name is Breanne Marotta and I am a recent graduate of Flatiron School.
+## My name is Breanne Marotta and I am a graduate of Flatiron School.
 I am a software engineer looking to launch a new career.

-- 🔭 I’m currently working on a site for a locally owned coffee shop and building an app for my son (he is trying to learn all of the THINGS right now.
-I'm going to develop something for him to keep track of what he's learning, resources, quotes, and questions).

-- 🌱 I’m currently learning new options for hosting deployed projects.
-In the past I have used Heroku.
+- 🌱 I’m currently studying data structures and algorithms.
+I'm taking a Udemy course and doing research as I work through daily Leet Code challenges.

 - 👯 I’m looking to collaborate on projects with a focus on front-end development.
 I am intested in expanding my understanding of React and Redux.

+- 🤔 I’m looking for help with branching, merging, and effective usage of github as a collaborative workspace.

 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/bremarotta/) |  [Portfolio](https://bremarotta.wixsite.com/breanne) | [Blog](https://medium.com/@bremarotta)
 - 😄 Pronouns: she/her